jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 Recruiting participants through an agency costs money but saves your work.
 It also means that you relinquish control of recruiting details.
 You provide the agency with your recruitment criteria (also known as _screener_), how many participants you need, and when you want to conduct the research sessions.
 The agency will get back to you and tell you the cost and an estimate of when they will have found your participants.

 Agencies usually have databases of possible participants.
 They filter their databases according to your criteria for the desired participants and will talk with them to find a time that works for them.
-The agency will usually get in touch with you after a few days and give you a list of names, times, and contact details of the participants.
+The agency will typically get in touch with you after a few days and give you a list of names, times, and contact details of the participants.

 Each recruiting agency is a little different, but they will tell you what they need—and they can answer your questions if you are unsure about something.